Sensitivity of peptide conformational dynamics in carbon nanotubes to directional mechanical forces: Methods

 To distinguish between pulling and pushing motions throughout the CNT, we performed two sets of simulations for each peptide.
 The molecular setup is depicted in Fig.\,\ref{fig:mdOverview}B. We \emph{pulled} the peptide with a force probe attached to the C-terminus and moved the probe in the positive sense of the Z direction.
 On the other hand, we \emph{pushed} the peptide using a force probe attached to the N-terminus and also moving it in the positive sense of the Z direction.

 The force was applied in the Z direction only, so the termini were free to move in the XY plane.
 The force constant of the harmonic probe (defined as pull-coord-type=umbrella in GROMACS) was set at 602.4\,kJ\,mol$^{-1}$.
-To evaluate the role of the loading rate, the force probe was moved with four different constant velocities: 20, 2, 0.2, and 0.02 nm\,ns$^{-1}$.
+To evaluate the role of the loading rate (the product of the velocity of the probe and the force constant), the force probe was moved with four different constant velocities: 20, 2, 0.2, and 0.02 nm\,ns$^{-1}$.
 As the reference group for the force probe, the center of mass of the CNT was used.
 The velocity of the probe and the force constant resulted in four different loading rates: 20, 2, 0.2, and 0.02 pN\,ps$^{-1}$.
 All fpMD simulations were run until the total displacement of the peptides reached 10\,nm in the direction in which it was moving.
 Therefore, the simulations had different lengths depending on the loading rate, that is, 0.5\,ns, 5\,ns, 50\,ns, and 500\,ns.
 A summary of the simulations performed is depicted in Fig.\,\ref{fig:mdOverview}C.